mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 title: Making Embedded Content Responsive In Jekyll Posts
 ---

-## Embedded content in Jekyll posts acting wonky?
+## Using YouTube content in Jekyll posts not responsive

-If you are using Jekyll or thinking about using Jekyll for blogging you might want to consider how the content within Jekyll posts are rendered.
+If you're using Jekyll or thinking about using Jekyll for blogging you might want to consider how the content within Jekyll posts are rendered.

-Some of the benefits of traditional content management systems are that they tend to have a GUI (graphical user interface) back-end and allow you to write and insert rich media much like you would a modern word processor.
-However a caveat of having this kind of functionality is you subscribe to the ways (or restrictions) of your specific CMS.
+On the occasion that you have to throw a line of HTML up in there, you should consider how it behaves.
+Even if you're writing in Markdown on a regular basis, the end result behaves like HTML because that's what it will become.
+Consider your CSS styles and how they will affect the presentation of your post.

 ## Jekyll posts

 Blogging with Jekyll is awesome, but remember you write posts like you would write HTML *even though you're using Markdown*.
-Which means that you must sometimes consider how your content will be rendered, as if you were hand coding a blog post.

-Things like embedding a YouTube video or Google Map require some additional strategy.
-That is if you're using the iFrame method and want the content to be responsive.
+Things like embedding a YouTube video require some additional strategy.
+That is if you're using the iframe method and want the content to be responsive.

 <div class="message">Some people will be ok with this method, and some people won't.
 If you have a more appropriate technique, share it in the comments or send me a msg.
 Keep in mind, if you're going to be using GitHub Pages & Jekyll, you are not allowed to use plugins.</div>

-If you embed a YouTube video in a Jekyll post, as per the official YouTube instructions, you might notice that on an iPhone (or any mobile device) your embedded content spills out of current viewport.
+If you embed a YouTube video in a Jekyll post, as per the official YouTube instructions, you might notice that on an iPhone (or any mobile device) your embedded content spills out of viewport.
 Not desirable.
 So as you can deduce, this method is not responsive friendly.

 **The default YouTube embed instructions might look something like this:**